cooniur/logc/README.md

 logc
 ====

-A light logging library written in C
+A simple logging library written in C